nejyeah/DeepPicker-python/README.md

 Type 3: It aims to do the iterative training.
 It is a complement to the fully automatic particle picking which is based on a cross-molecule manner.
 Here we take the pre-picked particles as training samples to train a new model and then pick the particles based on the new model to mimic the semi-automated manner.

 Type 4: It aims to improve the picking results coorperating with Relion 2D classification.
 It is a complement to the fully automatic particle picking.
-After fully automatic particle picking, do the 2D classification job to the picked particles based on Relion and save the good class averaging results in a `.star`.
+After fully automatic particle picking, do the Relion 2D classification to the picked particles and save the good class averaging results in a `.star`.
 The program will extract all the particles in the `.star` file as the positive samples to train a CNN model.

 All the following commands can be found in the `Makefile`.